denehyg/reveal.js-menu/README.md

 ```

 ###### 4. No title is provided
-If no title can be found using the above methods, a default title incorporating the slide number will be used if the option ```showDefaultTitles``` is set to ```true```.
+If no title can be found using the above methods, a default title incorporating the slide number will be used.
 For example, the following would result in a slide title in the format of 'Slide 12'...

 ```html
 <section>